stempy/electroneum-dotnet/readme.md

 # Electroneum C# DotNetCore REST api Library

-This is a C# port of the ETN Instant Payment API from [ETN Rest API Guide](https://community.electroneum.com/t/using-the-etn-instant-payment-api/121) and [PHP Vendor Lib](https://github.com/electroneum/vendor-php).
+This is a .NETStandard 2.0 C# port of the ETN Instant Payment API from [ETN Rest API Guide](https://community.electroneum.com/t/using-the-etn-instant-payment-api/121) and [PHP Vendor Lib](https://github.com/electroneum/vendor-php).

 There is a nuget package for the libray at [Electroneum Nuget](https://www.nuget.org/packages/ElectroneumApiClient/)